Steve Rogers (Marvel Cinematic Universe): Avenging the fallen

 Rogers, Stark and Thor engage Thanos and during the fight, Rogers proves worthy to wield Thor's hammer Mjolnir.
 Thanos proves too powerful and Rogers, bruised and battered with his shield in tatters, stands up alone to face Thanos and his entire army.
-However, the restored Avengers, the Guardians, the Wakandan army, Masters of the Mystic Arts, Ravagers, and Asgardians arrive and Rogers rallies them all in a final battle against Thanos.
+However, the restored Avengers, the Guardians of the Galaxy, the Wakandan army, Masters of the Mystic Arts, Ravagers, and Asgardians arrive and Rogers rallies them all in a final battle against Thanos.
+During the battle, Rogers witnesses Danvers' return.
 With no other options for victory, Stark steals the Infinity Stones from Thanos and snaps his fingers.
 Thanos and his army disintegrate, and Stark dies while Rogers looks on in grief.

-After attending Stark's funeral, Rogers reunites with Barnes, Wilson and Banner before returning the Infinity Stones and Mjolnir to their appropriate times and places.
-However, Rogers also decides to return to 1945 to reunite with Carter, where he marries and lives a full life with her.
-Returning to Barnes, Wilson and Banner, he appears as an elderly man finally at peace, and passes his shield and mantle to Wilson.
+After attending Stark's funeral, Rogers reunites with Barnes, Wilson, and Banner before returning the Infinity Stones and Mjolnir to their appropriate timelines.
+However, Rogers also decides to go back to 1949 to reunite with Carter, where he marries and lives a full life with her.
+It's contested whether or not this action created a new timeline.
+Directors Joe and Anthony Russo have stated that Steve created a new timeline when he reunited with Peggy, and then found a way to return to the present in his old age.
+Meanwhile writers Christopher Markus and Stephen McFeely have stated that Rogers found a way to break the time travel rules and live his life with Peggy in the main timeline.
+This opens up the possibility of two Steve Rogers existing simultaneously, as the writers stated that both Steves were present for Peggy Carter's funeral in Civil War.
+Regardless of how he gets there, Steve returns to Barnes, Wilson, and Banner, where he appears as an elderly man finally at peace, and passes his shield and mantle to Wilson.
+He remembers giving Peggy that dance that he promised her, to the song It's Been a Long, Long Time by Harry James and his Orchestra, the same song that was playing in Sharon's apartment.